mesosphere/dcos-docs-site/pages/docs/1.10/installing/cloud/aws/index.md

 ---
+layout: layout.pug
-post_title: Running DC/OS on AWS EC2
+title: Running DC/OS on AWS EC2
-nav_title: AWS
+navigationTitle: AWS
-menu_order: 0
+menuWeight: 0
 ---

 You can create a DC/OS cluster for Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.